gdsbook/book/notebooks/10_clustering_and_regionalization.md

 `tt_work`, and in part this appears to reflect its rather concentrated distribution as seen on the lower right diagonal corner cell.

+Exploring univariate and bivariate relationships is a good first step into building a fully multivariate understanding of a dataset.
+To take it to the next level, we would want to know to what extent these pair-wise relationships hold across different attributes, and whether there are patterns in the "location" of observations within the scatter plots.
+For example, do nearby dots in each scatterplot of the matrix represent the _same_ observations?
+This type of questions are exactly what clustering helps us explore.

 ## Geodemographic Clusters in San Diego Census Tracts

-We now will move
-beyond the implicitly bi-variate focus to consider the full multidimensional nature of this data set.
-Geodemographic analysis is a form of multivariate clustering where the observations represent geographical areas.
+Geodemographic analysis is a form of multivariate clustering where the observations represent geographical areas {cite}`webber2018predictive`.
 The output of these clusterings is nearly always mapped.
 Altogether, these methods use multivariate clustering algorithms to construct a known number of clusters ($k$), where the number of clusters is typically much smaller than the